From Symmetry to Geometry: Tractable Nonconvex Problems: Introduction

-\paragraph{Worst Case Obstructions to Nonconvex Optimization} This observation might suggest a certain pessimism: {\em nonconvex optimization is impossible in general.} There are simple classes of nonconvex problems (e.g., in polynomial optimization) that are NP-hard.
+\paragraph{Worst Case Obstructions to Nonconvex Optimization} This observation might suggest a certain pessimism: {\em nonconvex optimization is impossible in general.} There are simple classes of nonconvex problems (e.g., in polynomial optimization) that are NP-hard \cite{murty1987some}.
 At a more intuitive level, there are two geometric obstructions to solving nonconvex problems globally.
-First, nonconvex problems can exhibit {\em spurious local minimizers}, i.e. local minimizers that are not global.
+First, nonconvex problems can exhibit {\em spurious local minimizers}, i.e. local minimizers that are not global (see \Cref{fig:ncvx-two-obstructions} (left) for an illustration).
 Local descent methods can get trapped; finding the global optimum is hard in general.
-Perhaps surprisingly, even finding a {\em local} minimizer is NP-hard in general \cite{murty1987some,nesterov2000squared}. \Cref{fig:ncvx-two-obstructions} (right) illustrates the challenge: it is possible to construct objective functions that are so flat that it is impossible to efficiently determine a direction of descent.
+Perhaps surprisingly, even finding a {\em local} minimizer is NP-hard in general \cite{murty1987some,nesterov2000squared}. \Cref{fig:ncvx-two-obstructions} (right) illustrates the challenge: it is possible to construct objective functions that are so flat that it is impossible to efficiently determine a descent direction.

 \paragraph{Calculus and the Local Geometry of Optimization}